corda/corda/gradle-plugins/cordformation/README.rst

         }
     }

-Because it is a task you can create multiple tasks with multiple configurations that you use commonly.
+You can create more configurations by with new tasks that extend Cordform.

 New nodes can be added by simply adding another node block and giving it a different name, directory and ports.
-When you run this task it will install the nodes to the directory specified and a script will be generated (for *nix users only at present) to run the nodes with one command.
+When you run this task it will install the nodes to the directory specified and a script will be generated (for UNIX users only at present) to run the nodes with one command.

 Other cordapps can also be specified if they are already specified as classpath or compile dependencies in your